 But the family’s homeownership dream wasn’t hopeless.
 With some help, they formulated a plan and joined the ranks of homeowners—the homeownership rate in the U.S. was 64.2 percent at the end of 2017.

 The process of even preparing to buy a home is intimidating and can scare away first-time buyers.
 But it doesn’t have to be.
 The benefits of homeownership, for people who can afford it, far outweigh the drawbacks, and there are free programs in your community to help you get there.
+And when you finally get to that home ownership milestone, you need to make sure you get the best deal, check out this energy saving site to make sure you aren’t spending more then you have too.

 Personal benefits of homeownership